Time-Varying Optimization of LTI Systems via Projected Primal-Dual Gradient Flows: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{his} paper investigates the problem of \emph{online optimization} of linear time-invariant (LTI) systems.
-The objective is to design an output feedback controller that steers the inputs and outputs of the plant towards the solution trajectory of a \emph{time-varying} optimization problem (see Fig. 1).
-Such problems correspond to scenarios with cost and constraints that may change over time to reflect dynamic performance objectives or simply take into account time-varying unknown exogenous inputs to the system (henceforth, the term ``static'' is used to refer to optimization problems with time-invariant cost and constraints, and with a constant disturbance in the system).
-This setting emerges in many engineering applications, including power systems, transportation networks, and communication systems.
+\IEEEPARstart{T}{his} paper investigates the problem of online optimization of linear time-invariant (LTI) systems.
+The objective is to design an output feedback controller to steer the inputs and outputs of the system towards the solution trajectory of a time-varying optimization problem (see Fig. 1).
+Such problems correspond to scenarios where cost and constraints may change over time to reflect dynamic performance objectives or simply to take into account time-varying unknown disturbances entering the system.
+This setting emerges in many engineering applications, including power systems \cite{MC-ED-AB:20,menta2018stability}, transportation networks \cite{GB-FP:19-tits,kutadinata2016enhancing}, and communication systems \cite{SL-DL:99}.